 Is your kitchen giving your kids food poisoning?

-Foodborne diseases are so much more serious than just having a tummy ache after eating a plate of Biryani.
+Foodborne diseases or food poisoning is so much more serious than just having a tummy ache after eating a plate of Biryani.

 If those numbers are not scary enough, consider this – Southeast Asia is one of the regions that have the highest cases of food poisoning.